jtlocsei/academic-kickstart/content/now/index.md

 Having used the [Clojure](https://clojure.org/) language for hobby projects for over a year, I'm now learning [Clojurescript](https://clojurescript.org/), especially [Re-Frame](https://github.com/day8/re-frame), which is Clojurescript's equivalent to React + Redux.
 I'm loving learning it.

 My eventual aim is to rewrite our poster generators so that the poster renders and updates in the browser instantly as the user types their text.
+You can see an [early demo here](https://subway-live-2020-04-12.netlify.com/).
 I think that would be a far superior user experience compared to our current [poster generators](https://www.homemade-gifts-made-easy.com/personalized-poster-40th-birthday-gift.html) where the user needs to click "preview" to see their changes.
 Instant feedback could be a powerful tool to help users unlock their own creativity, as per Brett Victor's famous talk [Inventing on Principle](https://hacks.mozilla.org/2012/04/bret-victors-inventing-on-principle-and-a-few-things-it-inspired/).

 ## Fitness